admiralnlson/castle-falkenstein-fvtt/README.md

 ### New Europa-stylized deck
 This system is pre-configured to support the New Europa-stylized deck avaible free-of-charge on [R. Talsorian Games's website](https://rtalsoriangames.com/2020/07/24/falkenstein-friday-the-fortune-deck/).

-In order to use it, make sure you download the ZIP file and extract the .jpg images into this folder: `{your FoundryVTT's Data/ directory}/cards/RTG-CF-FortuneDeck/`.
+In order to use it, make sure you download the ZIP file and extract the .jpg images into this folder: `{your FoundryVTT Data/ directory}/cards/RTG-CF-FortuneDeck/`.
 Once done, you may then use the dedicated preset within FoundryVTT:

 ![](./images/deck-preset.jpg)